Goodtimes-cos/goodtimes-notes/_articles/Data Structures and Algorithms.md

 ### C++ implementation
 The below implementation is to implement a function to work with std::array implementations, in C++17 or above.
+Note that while C-style arrays can be used in C++, it's recommend to use std::array implementations unless the task is rudimentary.

 #### With standard types
 ```